awsdocs/aws-security-hub-user-guide/README.md

 ## AWS Security Hub User Guide

 The open source version of the AWS Security Hub documentation.
-To provide feedback or requests changes, you can submit a pull request that contains your proposed changes.
+To provide feedback or request changes, you can submit a pull request that contains your proposed changes.

 ## License Summary